Alternative Schools and Programs

 The Omaha Public Schools offers a variety of high-quality services to students with disabilities from birth through the school year in which the student turns 21.
 Parents and families work with school staff to develop an Individual Education Plan (IEP) or an Individual Family Service Plan (IFSP) that addresses the needs of the student.
 Special Education programs and services are available at each building in the school district.
 Some programs are available at selected sites and we bring students to a particular location for specialized, intensive, remedial instruction.
 As a part of the student assignment plan, students who participate in special education have the same school options as all other students, unless they require a self-contained education program or specific treatment that is only offered at designated schools.
 The location of self-contained classrooms is spread throughout the school district and exists in most partner zones.
 The Special Education Department attempts to place students in their neighborhood school where possible and within their partner zone where it is not.
 Transportation for special education students is determined by their IEP and if eligible, provided by the school district.
 For more information on special education services, please contact the Special Education Department at (531) 299-0244.

 ESL Student Assignment

-The Omaha Public Schools serves students from diverse backgrounds that speak more than 114 different languages.
+The Omaha Public Schools serves students from diverse backgrounds that speak more than 100 different languages.
 The school district provides English as a Second Language (ESL) to students who speak a language other than English to assist in the transition into mainstream classes.
-As a part of the student assignment plan, students that require ESL instruction have the same school options as all other students, unless they have had limited or interrupted formal schooling in the native country, and must attend the Teen Literacy Center (TLC).
+As a part of the student assignment plan, students who require ESL instruction have the same school options as all other students, unless they have had limited or interrupted formal schooling in their native country and must attend the Teen Literacy Center (TLC).
 All regular elementary, middle and high schools in our district provide ESL services.
 The student placement and transportation guidelines of the assignment plan apply to all students receiving ESL services at a regular school building.
 For more information on English as a Second Language services, please contact the ESL Department at (531) 299-0259.

 Nebraska Option Enrollment